Spotting Signs of Sexual Abuse: What You Can Do to Help Those at Risk

 Physical Indicators

-Physical signs of sexual abuse can often be the most immediate and visible indicators that something is wrong.
+Physical signs of sexual abuse can often be the most immediate and visible indicator that something is wrong.
 Unexplained injuries such as bruises, bleeding, or soreness around the genital area should raise red flags.
 These injuries might be dismissed or explained away by the victim, but consistent or recurring signs should prompt further investigation.
 Another physical indicator can be changes in hygiene habits.
 For instance, a child who suddenly refuses to bathe or, conversely, starts bathing excessively might be trying to cope with feelings of shame or attempting to cleanse themselves of the abuse.

 Behavioral Changes